bernie-skipole/indi/docs/source/usage/functions.rst

 .. autofunction:: indiredis.mqtt_server

+The parameter snoop_indi_topic in the above function is currently unused, and may be developed in future.

 The tuples created by the above functions are then used as parameters for the following functions.

 .. _inditoredis: